shenwei356/taxonkit/doc/docs/usage.md

 Input format:
   1. The input file should be tab-delimited
   2. At least two columns needed:
-     a) TaxId.
+     a) TaxId of taxon at species or lower rank.
-     b) Abundance (could be percentage, automatically detected).
+     b) Abundance (could be percentage, automatically detected or use -p/--percentage).

 Usage:
   taxonkit profile2cami [flags]